Introduction to Git

 - SVN Crash Course – A crash course for people who already know SVN

-- Effectively Using Git With Subversion - A good introduction on how to use Subversion (SVN) with Git
+- Effectively Using Git With Subversion – A good introduction to how to use Subversion (SVN) with Git

 - Sei (k)ein Blödmann und nimm Git: Einführung in Versionskontrolle mit Git – my German presentation about Git